ScottAgnew0/Game-Masters/README.md

 This git reposity was made through collaboration with Aunustap Das, Dawn Mao and Scott Agnew.

-The code shown here combines principal component analysis, one-vs-all multiclass classification, and a Quantum-enhanced Support Vector Machine simulations in order to classify between x-rays of normal lungs, viral pneumonia lungs, and bacterial pneumonia lungs.
+The code shown here combines principal component analysis, one-vs-all multiclass classification, and a quantum-enhanced support vector machine simulation in order to classify between x-rays of normal lungs, viral pneumonia lungs, and bacterial pneumonia lungs.

 Motivation: